call518/EYWA-on-Vagrant/README.md

 Distributed Virtual Router Networking /w OpenNebula Cluster (on Vagrant Environment)

+(Note) Currently VirtualBox is not supporting nesting VT-X, so simulation VMs is slow.

 (Note) In Windows, Configure "core.autocrlf = input" in you Git Env, because "^M"

 ## PoC-Demo Video